Bury, Greater Manchester: Recent history

 Bury also benefited from other facilities in the early 2010s including a new medical centre and office accommodation close to Bury Town Hall.
-A decision by Marks and Spencer to vacate its store in the Mill Gate Shopping Centre and move into a new larger one on The Rock emphasised a change of clientele in the town.
+A decision by Marks & Spencer to vacate its store in the Mill Gate Shopping Centre and move into a new larger one on The Rock emphasised a change of clientele in the town.

 The town centre is famous for its traditional market, with its "world famous" black pudding stalls.
 Bury Market was also once famous for its tripe, although this has declined in recent decades.
 The Bury Black Pudding Company, owned by the Chadwick family, provides black pudding to retailers such as Harrods, and to major supermarkets, and the market is a destination for people from all over Greater Manchester and beyond.
 The last 30 years have seen the town develop into an important commuter town for neighbouring Manchester.
-Large-scale housing development has taken place around Unsworth, Redvales, Sunnybank, Brandlesholme, Limefield, Chesham and Elton.
+Large-scale housing development has taken place around Unsworth, Redvales, Sunny Bank, Brandlesholme, Limefield, Chesham and Elton.
 The old railway line to Manchester Victoria closed in 1990 and was replaced by the light rapid transit system Metrolink in 1992.
 The town was also linked to the motorway network with the opening of the M66, accessed from the east side of the town, in 1978.

 Governance

-The town was initially a parish, then a select vestry with a "board of guardians for the poor".
+The town was initially a parish in the Hundred of Salford, containing the townships of Heap, Elton, Walmersley with Shuttleworth, Tottington Higher End and Lower End, Musbury, and Cowpe with Lench, the latter two being in the Hundred of Blackburn.
+From the 18th century, it was seen over by a select vestry with a "board of guardians for the poor".
 Improvement commissioners were added before the borough charter was granted in 1876.
 In 1889, the town's status was raised to that of a county borough of Lancashire.

 The coat of arms was granted in 1877 and its symbols represent local industry.
 In the quarters are representations of the anvil (for forging), the golden fleece (the wool industry), a pair of crossed shuttles (the cotton industry) and a papyrus plant (the paper industry).
 Above them are a closed visor capped by a mayfly and two red roses.
 The Latin motto "Vincit Omnia Industria" translates as "work conquers all".

 With the passage of the Local Government Act 1972, Bury merged with the neighbouring municipal boroughs of Radcliffe and Prestwich, together with the urban districts of Whitefield, Tottington and Ramsbottom in 1974 to become the Metropolitan Borough of Bury.
 The borough is part of the metropolitan county of Greater Manchester.

 On 3 July 2008, a referendum was held in the borough to decide whether it should be ruled by a directly elected mayor.
 The proposal was rejected by the voters.